wp-plugins/universal-star-rating/readme.txt

 * Initial release with basic functionality to add star ratings inside posts

 == Upgrade Notice ==

+= 1.9.2 =
+This is a bugfix release which addresses a problem with incorrect paths which causes the plugin to not work correct (ver 1.9.1).
+While I was debugging the code I did some code optimization and added some new functions which should make the plugin a little faster.

 = 1.9.1 =
 This version of USR comes with a small UI improvement for the admin panel and a little code optimization.
 I tested it with WP version 4.0.